Commonwealth Food Futures 2022

 Many of those attending have already signed up to our Food Cities 2022 Learning Platform for cities as part of a commitment to transforming their food system.

-Interviews and analysis of the sessions
+Video analysis of the sessions

 Highlights from day one